-Geology is the study of the origin and evolution of the earth, utilizing the principles of mathematics, chemistry, physics and biology.
+Geology is the study of the origin and evolution of the earth, utilizing the principles of mathematics, chemistry, physics, and biology.
 The concept of geologic time and the principles of uniformitarianism help geologists to understand the processes that shape the earth and its environments.
-Geologists study rocks, minerals and fossils in an effort to draw conclusions about both the earth’s observable surface processes that meet the eye, and the earth’s interior.
-Many of the Folsom Lake College Geology courses satisfy lower division General Education requirements for the A.A., A.S., B.A., and B.S. degrees.
-Geology majors planning to Transfer to four-year institutions should see a counselor.
+Geologists study rocks, minerals, and fossils in an effort to draw conclusions about both the earth’s observable surface processes that meet the eye, and the earth’s interior.
+Many of the Folsom Lake College Geology courses satisfy lower division general education requirements for the associates and bachelor degrees.
+Geology majors planning to transfer to four-year institutions should see a counselor.

 Some career options may require more than two years of college study.

 - Diverse lower division course offerings.